 Also, if you run across a product that claims to be “strain-specific” you can rest assured that it’s not a legitimate full-spectrum product; it’s more like a Frankenstein concentrate since it had to be distilled first, then put back together.
 If a product says it’s “strain-specific” it’s a dead giveaway that it’s a distillate and not full-spectrum.

 While there are uses for strain-specific concentrates, it doesn’t contain all the beneficial and synergistic components of the cannabis plant, there is a place for them in the market.
-Today, the actual term “strain-specific” isn’t commonly used, but instead, they are usually referred to as Live Resin or Rosin.
+Today, the actual term “strain-specific” isn’t commonly used, but instead, they are usually referred to as live resin or rosin.
+As we have learned, the difference between live resin vs. shatter and other concentrates lies in the preservation of terpenes.

 Since these products have such a high terpene and cannabinoid profile, they offer an exponentially better flavor and more medicinal benefits than their isolated counterparts.